diegodrf/diegodrf.BuddyInjector/README.md

 # BuddyInjector
 ![CI](https://github.com/diegodrf/diegodrf.BuddyInjector/actions/workflows/dotnet.yml/badge.svg?branch=main)

-Buddy Injector was created to help your manual job when unit testing your class that depends on many injections.
+Buddy Injector was designed to simplify unit testing processes that involve numerous injections.

 Buddy Injector intends to be as simple as possible.
 It does not intend to be a robust dependency injector, to be used in large scale, or as your main dependency container.